-Prior to proceeding to ministry, the approved missionary associate or missions intern is responsible for raising funds in accordance with the individual budget established by the Assemblies of God U.S. Missions.
-U.S. Missions status does not imply that the financial needs or liabilities of the U.S. Missions account holder will be met by U.S. Missions or the district councils.
+Prior to proceeding to the field, the approved candidate missionary is responsible for raising funds in accordance with the individual budget established by Assemblies of God U.S. Missions.
+Missionary status does not imply that the financial needs or liabilities of the missionary will be met by U.S. Missions or the district councils.